aj110arjun/GearUp2/README.md

   - Refunds processed directly to user wallets on order cancellations
 - 🧮 **Order & Cart System**
   - Add to cart, checkout, and track orders
-- ⚙️ **Optimized Performance**
-  - Implemented modularization for maintainability and scalability

 ---